rylanharper/BELRAD/README.md

 sanity graphql-deploy
 ```

 3. Now you need to populate all the fields within the studio and create at least one page document type.
 I set up custom page scripts within the `web/scripts/pages` folder.
-You can add as many documents as you want... just make sure to follow a similar structure as the current `page.js` document type and then add them to `gridsome.server.js`.
+You can add as many documents/pages as you want, but make sure to follow a similar structure as the current `page.js` document type and then add them to `gridsome.server.js`.

 ## 🛒 Shopify Setup